Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Results and Analysis

+We use this linking function to perform a $R^2$ analysis \citep{wright1921correlation} with LLM judgment as the independent variable in determining the proportion of human majority judgment.
+Our analysis is not a benchmarking objective, rather an analytical view at how much signal of \textit{human} judgment they provide.

-\paragraph{Only some LLMs are moderately correlated to human judgment some of the time.} Our results show that only larger instruction-tuned models' judgment show some correlation to human judgment for some specific question variants.
+\paragraph{Only some LLMs are moderately correlated to human judgment some of the time.} Our results show that only larger instruction-tuned models' judgments exhibit some correlation to human judgment, and only for some specific question variants.
 This is despite evidence for scaling--models do show better fit to human data and stronger performance in predicting human consensus as the number of parameters (and likely the amount of training data) increases.
-In particular, only instruction-tuned models with 70 billion parameters or more report an $R^2$ value greater than $0.5$ , as shown in \cref{tab:strongest-correlation-by-model}.
+In particular, only instruction-tuned models with 70 billion parameters or more report an $R^2$ value greater than $0.5$, as shown in \cref{tab:strongest-correlation-by-model} and \cref{fig:best_prompt_for_each_model}.
 Correlation between \texttt{Llama-70B-Inst} response and human judgment across question variants is illustrated in \cref{fig:llama-human}, where one variant yields a negative correlation ($m < 0$) with a $R^2$ value of 0.18.
-The significant variation in $R^2$ values across question variants suggests that the models' responses are not, in general, representative of ordinary meaning or human-like judgment, but rather prompt design and question form.
-This highlights a second limitation to LLMs in legal interpretation, despite achieving up to moderate correlation to human judgment in select model-question variant pairs.
+The significant variation in $R^2$ values across question variants suggests that the models' responses are not, in general, representative of human-like judgment, but rather highly influenced by prompt design and question form.
+This highlights a second limitation to LLMs in legal interpretation: at best, the models we examine achieve moderate correlation to human judgment in select model-question variant pairs.

 Furthermore, even when there is correlation between token probabilities and human judgment, the output tokens can be overwhelmingly biased. \texttt{Llama-70B-Inst}'s responses to the \texttt{AgrWithNeg} variant shown in \cref{fig:llama-human} illustrates that despite a (weak) correlation of \mbox{$R^2=0.26$} when examining gradations of probabilities, the actual responses are overwhelmingly \negjudg{NotCovered}, where $\greendelta < 0$, further raising caution to LLMs' use for legal interpretation.